 Dr. Cynthia Stewart, Affiliated Assistant Professor of Church History, is teaching the online sections of History of Christian Thought during the fall and spring semesters, and taught a course on Spiritual Formation for the 21st Century during summer 2018.
-Her PhD is in the bistory of Christian thought for a spiritual for the section of the se the history of Christian thought from Vanderbilt University, where she wrote her dissertation on "Medieval Heresies and Women's mistic History and Hebrew Bible prophetic literature.
-Her analysis uses literary, sociological, and critical race approaches through a womanist lens.
+Her PhD is in the history of Christian thought from Vanderbilt University, where she wrote her dissertation on "Medieval Heresies and Women's Freedoms."